mvolkmann/blog/src/flutter.md

 - In the left-nav, select "Production".
 - Click the "Countries/regions" tab.
 - Click "Add countries/regions".
+- Select "All countries/regioins" or
-- Check the checkboxes for the desired countries.
+  check the checkboxes for the desired countries.
 - Click the "Add countries/regions" button in the lower-right corner.
 - Click the "Add" button in the dialog that appears.